Agastachys

-Agastachys odorata, commonly known as the white waratah or fragrant candlebush, is the sole member of the genus Agastachys in the protea family.
+Agastachys odorata, commonly known as the white waratah or fragrant candlebush, is the sole member of the genus Agastachys in the plant family Proteaceae.
 It is an evergreen shrub to small tree and is endemic to the heaths and buttongrass sedgelands of western Tasmania.

 Taxonomy

 In Greek Agastachys refers to the abundant flower spikes and odorata in Latin refers to the pungent odour the flowers produce.

 Scottish botanist Robert Brown described Agastachys odorata in 1810.
 The Agastachys genus only contains the single species.
 A. odorata has been grouped formally with the Australian genus, Symphionema and New Caledonian genera Beauprea and Beaupreopsis in the subtribe Cenarrheninae.
 However, Peter H. Weston and Nigel Barker reviewed the suprageneric relationships of the Proteaceae in 2006, using molecular and morphological data.
 In this scheme Agastachys and Symphionema are sister taxa in a clade, which diverged early from the main lineage, and they are classified in their own subfamily Symphionematoideae.